 - Radiating pain.
 Typically, nerve pain in the back exhibits a type of pain that may originate in one of the back regions but can be felt in the limbs, for example.

-- Intense discomfort in the lower back that causes walking difficulties.
-The pain associated with a pinched nerve in the lower back, most commonly the sciatic nerve, can be excruciating, potentially making it difficult to stand or walk.
+- Intense discomfort or back pain in the lower back that causes walking difficulties and leg pain.
+The pain associated with a pinched nerve in the lower back, most commonly the sciatic nerve (which leads to sciatica), can be excruciating, potentially making it difficult to stand or walk.

 - Sensations of tingling or numbness.
 A sensation of prickling or tingling that runs down the back or limbs might be experienced.